Medicmind/multiclass_demo/README.md

  ```
  python infer.py --checkpoint_dir="camera/data/frozen_model.pb" --filename="cervix.jpg"
  ```
+ To use your own frozen model from Medicmind just replace the frozen_model.pb file in /camera/data and change the line classes=['Type 1','Type 2','Type 3'] to the classes you have defined in your multiclass classifier

 # IOS demo
 ## Installation
  - Clone Tensorflow onto your Mac (Tensorflow 1.2.0 will work fine)